European shares stride into May as earnings power gains

 results with weaker net interest income and capital ratio.
 It

-traded in heavy volume and scored its worst day in six months.
+was trading in heavy volume, and set for its worst day in six